transcom/mymove/CONTRIBUTING.md

 ### Verifying Changes

-We use a number of tools to evaluate the quality and security of this project's code:
+We use a number of tools to evaluate the quality and security of this project's code.
+Before submitting a pull request, be sure that `make test` runs without error or test failure.
+Additionally, be sure that all of the `pre-commit checks pass`.

-- The test suite uses [RSpec](http://rspec.info) (`bin/rspec`).
-- Static code analysis uses [RuboCop](https://github.com/bbatsov/rubocop) (`bin/rubocop`).
-- Static vulnerability scans use [Brakeman](http://brakemanscanner.org) (`bin/brakeman`).

-Before submitting a [pull request][pulls], use the above tools to verify your changes.

 ## Code Style

+Please review our [front end](https://github.com/transcom/mymove/blob/master/docs/frontend.md) and [back e end](https://github.com/transcom/mymove/blob/master/docs/backend.md) coding guidelines and do your best to follow the conventions and choices described therein.

 Code formatting conventions are defined in the `.editorconfig` file which uses the [EditorConfig](http://editorconfig.org) syntax.
 There are [plugins for a variety of editors](http://editorconfig.org/#download) that utilize the settings in the `.editorconfig` file.
 It is recommended that you install the EditorConfig plugin for your editor of choice.

-Your bug fix or feature addition won't be rejected if it runs afoul of any (or all) of these guidelines, but following the guidelines will definitely make everyone's lives a little easier.

 ## Legalese